IJAMUL1/Autonomous-Parking-Vehicle-AGV/README.md

 Monitor the output using the serial monitor and LCD display.
 Test the robot's functionality in a controlled environment to ensure proper operation.

-## Contributing

-Include guidelines for contributing to the project, such as how to report bugs, submit patches, or suggest improvements.
-Mention any coding standards or conventions to follow.